 Version 1: May 2013 - May 2018.
 Version 2: June 2018 - Present.

 Version 1 and 2: Upon successful completion of the course, students will be able to: demonstrate knowledge of the text and commentary of Rashi; analyze and explain selections of text and Rashi's commentary; elucidate the inconsistency or textual problem that Rashi is attempting to solve based on his use of hermeneutics; identify where Rashi saw his interpretation imbedded in the text; explain the significance of Rashi's solutions in terms of ethical and religious behavior; and assess how a particular section of the Torah, along with Rashi's commentary, fit into greater contextual themes found throughout the Chumash.

-Version 1 and 2: Comprehensive Exodus (Bible 225) is offered as an on-line proficiency examination with an extensive study guide and required reading administered by the Rechtschaffen Institute of Judaic Studies.
+Version 1 and 2: Comprehensive Exodus (Bible 225) includes an extensive study guide and required reading with a final exam administered by the Rechtschaffen Institute of Judaic Studies.
 NOTE: This may not be taken with Introduction to Exodus (Bible 220).

 Version 1: In the lower division baccalaureate/associate degree category, 6 semester hours in Judaic Studies, Near Eastern Studies, or Religion (6/13).
 Version 2: In the upper division baccalaureate degree category, 6 semester hours in Judaic Studies, Near Eastern Studies, or Religion (6/18 revalidation).